One World Roasters' Coffee Blog

 (And Be More Mindful of Your Coffee Intake Everyday!)

-Coffee is always a cause celebration, but for however much of it we may drink (about 2.25 billion cups everyday across the globe), it often becomes an unconscious part of our routines — something we do and don’t think much about.
+Coffee is always a cause celebration, but for however much of it we may drink (about 2.25 billion cups every day across the globe), it often becomes an unconscious part of our routines — something we do and don’t think much about.

 International Coffee Day is about making it special again.

-On October 1st, and all month long, you have the opportunity to make coffee something new and more meaningful in your life — a chance to be more mindful in your consumption of it, and come together with friends and fellow enthusiasts to enjoy this world tradition in all of its splendor!
+You have the opportunity to make coffee something new and more meaningful in your life — a chance to be more mindful in your consumption of it, and come together with friends and fellow enthusiasts to enjoy this world tradition in all of its splendor!

 To help get your festivities off on the right foot, we’ve put together a list of our 10 favorite ways to celebrate a day dedicated to coffee!